-Because this is an intensive language program, you will be in class for 4-5 hours/day.
-Studienkolleg classes are more casual than regular German university courses, because they are conversation rather than lecture-based.
+These classes are more casual than regular German university courses, because they are conversation courses.
 Instead of calling your teacher "professor" or "Herr/Frau ..." you will be on a first-name basis with them.
 On the first day of class, they will discuss whether you all want to call one another "du" or "Sie."
 The teachers are very helpful, and some are immigrants themselves, so they know what it's like to learn German as a second language.